assistant-os/assistant-os/README.md

 <br>

 This project is a micro-services based chatbot to assist human beeing in repetitive and daily tasks.
-It also provided libraries to extends the capabilities.
+It also provides libraries to extends the capabilities.

 ## Getting started